snailsqz/Wolf-Game/README.md

 # Wolf-Game
 Press WASD to move
-Press Left click and Right click to move an arrow Press Q and E to Return an arrow
+,Left click and Right click to move an arrow
+,Q and E to Return an arrow
-Press F to Fullscreen
+,F to Fullscreen
-Press G to Exit Fullscreen
+,G to Exit Fullscreen
-Press R to Retry
+, R to Retry